-This section of the College of Arts and Sciences (CAS), Coleman College of Business (CCOB), College of Nursing and Human Services, and Patton College of Education (PCOE) Catalog addresses the specific policies and procedures associated with the University of Pikeville's graduate programs administrated by the Coleman College of Business and the Patton College of Education.
-The University currently offers graduate level degrees in business (M.B.A.), Education (M.A.), osteopathic medicine (D.O.), and optometry (O.D.).
-The osteopathic medical program is housed as a separate academic unit as: University of Pikeville - Kentucky College of Osteopathic Medicine (KYCOM).
-Policies and procedures for the medical school are found in the University of Pikeville Kentucky College of Osteopathic Medicine Catalog.
+This section of the College of Arts and Sciences (CAS), Coleman College of Business (CCOB), College of Nursing and Human Services (CNHS), and Patton College of Education (PCOE) catalog addresses the specific policies and procedures associated with the University of Pikeville's graduate programs administrated by the Coleman College of Business, the Patton College of Education, and the College of Nursing and Human Services School of Social Work.
+The University currently offers graduate level degrees in business (M.B.A.), Education (M.A.), social work (M.S.W.), osteopathic medicine (D.O.), and optometry (O.D.).
+The osteopathic medical program is housed as a separate academic unit as: University of Pikeville - Kentucky College of Osteopathic Medicine Catalog.
 The optometry program is housed as a separate academic unit as: University of Pikeville - Kentucky College of Optometry.
 Policies and procedures for the optometry school are found in the University of Pikeville - Kentucky College of Optometry Catalog.